 Mac Parker, in the documentary, pleads guilty to fraud and gets 4.5 years in a mid-level federal prison.
 He seems totally accepting of this, as if not emotionally appreciating all the damage he has done to hundreds of investors.
 He talks like a naive cult member of some New Age sect that claims there is no real right or wrong, it is all A "State of Mind" (the title of JZ Knight's (the cult leader) remarkably bizarre autobiography).

 Louis Soteriou also pleads to 7 years.
-He does not appear on the film, which leads me to believe he is not an innocent dupe of mind control or brainwashing, rather he narcisstically absorbed the Ramtha teachings that fed easily into his crappy Ponzi scheme and fantastical lifestyle that he lived with money gained by a kind fo fraud.
+He does not appear on the film, which leads me to believe he is not an innocent dupe of mind control or brainwashing, rather he narcisstically absorbed the Ramtha teachings that fed easily into his crappy Ponzi scheme and fantastical lifestyle that he lived with money gained by a kind of fraud.

 Oddly, in this story the explanation of undue influence of JZ Knight and her Ramtha teaching is totally missing.
 There is no close analysis of the cult and how thousands of lives have been damaged by it over the years in both direct and indirect ways, as with Parker.
 My guess is that going that close is too much for a simple TV show like American Greed to handle.
 Is it because JZ Knight and her Ramtha scam challenges the very essence of ethics and meaning of all religious groups throughout history?
-If so, that is indeed too great a topic for a tv show.
+If so, that is indeed too great a topic for a second rate tv show.